-A letter of support from Program Director or Departmental Chair attesting to significant
+A letter of support from Program Director or Departmental Chair attesting to significant achievement in at least two of the above selection criteria.
 Current curricula vitae of applicant

 Clinical Achievement Award

 The Clinical Achievement Award is presented to a faculty member who demonstrates advancement of knowledge in clinical education and/or practices as evidenced by significant accomplishment within the last three years in clinical service.
 There are no limitations on the particular type of clinical achievement or activity.
 Some examples of eligible activities or accomplishments for which an individual may be considered for the award include: